Explore Statistics on Air Travel in Tucson, Arizona MSA

 What are the key trends?

 The Tucson airport posted a slight increase in seats per capita between 2000 and 2005, followed by a sharp decline during the Great Recession.
-Following the Great Recession, the Tucson airport substantially increased the number of seats available per capita between 2009 and 2010, by 19 percentage points.
+Following the Great Recession, the Tucson airport substantially increased the number of seats available per capita between 2009 and 2010, by nearly 19 percentage points.
 The significant decline in seats per capita in 2020 was due to the coronavirus pandemic.
 Air travel has since rebounded nationwide.
-The number of seats per capita has steadily declined at the Tucson airport since the initial recovery in 2010 until 2016 when there was a 9.8 percentage point increase.
+The number of seats per capita steadily declined at the Tucson airport since the initial recovery in 2010 until 2016 when there was a 9.8 percentage point increase.
 The Phoenix area airport, Phoenix Sky Harbor, followed a similar growth pattern as the Tucson airport, while Phoenix-Mesa, a new airport, posted wide fluctuations in seats per capita during the same time period.

 How is it measured?